drinky78/GAN-Sentence/README.md

 # GAN-Sentence
-Generate a new book/essay using GAN-Recurrent-LSTM on Tensorflow
+Generate a new book/essay using GAN-Recurrent-LSTM on Tensorflow.
+# There is no paper related about this, feel free to improvise it.

 ![alt text](gan-sentence.png)